ppwwyyxx/OpenPano/README.md

 CImg and libjpeg are only used to read and write images, so you can easily get rid of them.

 ### Compile:
+Linux / OSX:
 ```
 $ cd src; make
 ```
+Windows users can try cmake with the given `CMakeLists.txt`.

 ### Options: